 While much of the value of proofs comes from sharing and checking them, the current state of affairs in computational logic systems makes exchanging proofs the exception instead of the rule.
 Many theorem proving systems use proof scripts to denote proofs and such scripts are generally not meaningful in other theorem provers: they may also fail to denote proofs for different versions of the same prover.
 There is also a wide variety of "evidence of proofs" that appear in computational logic systems: these can range from proof scripts to resolution refutations and tableau proofs to winning strategies in model checkers.
-It is hard to imagine that a given theorem prover would be able to read and check proofs in all these forms.
-Still, there is growing evidence that proofs need to be communicated between different computational logic systems: for example, an SMT prover is combined with the Isabelle prover in [14].
-Generally, this work proceeds by integrating two specific provers: the general problem of integrating provers is seldom addressed.
+When one theorem prover does accept proofs from another prover, the bridge built between those two provers is generally ad hoc: see, for example, [15] where proofs from an SMT prover are translated into proof scripts understandable to the Isabelle prover.

-In the remainder of this paper, we turn our attention to formal proof and how these can be designed to be universal and amenable to communicating and checking.
+In the remainder of this paper, we turn our attention to a foundational approach to designing proof certificates to be universal and amenable to communicating and checking.